eventfarm/marketo-client/README.md

     public function tokenRefreshCallback(AccessToken $token)
     {
-        // CALLBACK FUNCTION TO STORE THE REFRESHED $token TO PERSISTANCE LAYER }
+        // CALLBACK FUNCTION TO STORE THE REFRESHED $token TO PERSISTENCE LAYER }
 }
 ```